 Shared facilities include Central Experimental Facilities operated by the Nebraska Center for Materials and Nanoscience (NCMN), Central Computational Facilities operated by the Holland Computing Center (HCC), and Shared Laboratory Facilities specific to P-SPINS.
 The Central Experimental Facilities are recharge centers with faculty supervisors and materials specialists who maintain equipment and train users.
-The Central Computational Facilities are free of charge and open to all UNL researchers.
+The Central Computational Facilities are free of charge and open to all University of Nebraska researchers.

 P-SPINS is a member of the Materials Research Facilities Network (MRFN).

 MRSEC Shared Laboratory Facilities